cedadev/jasmin-workshop/exercises/ex00/README.md

 <details>
   <summary>Mac or Linux instructions</summary>

+  In the Mac or Linux environments, the `$` symbol is used to indicate the start of a terminal promt.
+It is in the example lines to help you practice writing out the commands rather than copying/pasting them.

   In the Mac or Linux environments, it's best to put your SSH-related files in a standard place.
 This is a directory called `.ssh` in your home directory (the `.` means it's hidden).

   - open the text file with the credentials you saved in Part 1: you'll need them shortly.